 Last of the Ancients

 Still, it's not too bad.
-Games are made and they age like anything else; that's understood by everyone.
-Skyrim's just a construct of 2011, which isn't even a flaw.
-The only way Bethesda could make it feel old before its time would be by re-releasing it over and over in a very short period of time without any real attempt made to update it for increasingly-modern sensibili...
+Games are created in their time and they age like anything else; that's understood by everyone.
+Skyrim's just a construct of 2011, which isn't even a flaw, just a fact.
+The only way Bethesda could make it feel old before its time would be by re-releasing it over and over without any real attempt made to update it for increasingly-modern sensibili...
 Oh.

 Skyrim was the last big hurrah for an era of RPG that's evolved more than perhaps any other genre in gaming in the decade since.
 Playing the vanilla version of Elder Scroll 5 can feel like flying an old biplane: enjoyable, yes, but certainly not the norm.
 Time will probably be increasingly cruel to the experience of playing Skyrim, but I think our collective memory will only become more and more rosy as the years pass, as we remember those first few months looking down from snow-frosted mountaintops at forests without end.
 There's certainly worse legacies for a game.